Jedi census phenomenon: England and Wales

 In June 2005, Jamie Reed, newly elected Labour Member of Parliament (MP) for Copeland in Cumbria, declared himself to be the first Jedi Member of Parliament during his maiden speech.
 The statement, made in the context of an ongoing debate regarding the Incitement to Religious Hatred bill, was confirmed by Reed's office to be a joke instead of a serious statement of faith.
 During a subsequent committee debate on the bill, the Conservative Member of Parliament for Beaconsfield, Dominic Grieve, proposed as "a bit of a joke" to exclude Jedi Knights from the protection of the proposed act, along with Satanists and proponents of animal sacrifice, illustrating the difficulty of defining religious belief in legislation.
 Similarly, in April 2006, Edward Leigh, the Conservative Member of Parliament for Gainsborough, asked whether he would be allowed to set up a Jedi knights faith school during a committee debate on the Education and Inspections Bill.

 On 16 November 2006, two Jedi delivered a protest letter to UN officials in recognition of the International Day for Tolerance.
 The letter, written by Simon Cohen of the Global Tolerance public relations agency, requested that it be renamed the "UN Interstellar Day of Tolerance" and cited the 2001 census showing 390,000 Jedi in England and Wales.

 According to 2011 census figures, the number of Jedi had fallen to 176,632, placing it in seventh place, having been overtaken by Judaism and Buddhism, but still comfortably outnumbering any other alternative or mock religions.
 The magazine Metal Hammer also encouraged readers to mark "Heavy Metal" as their religion, leading to over 6,000 responses.

 In 2021, Humanists UK asked nonreligious people not to protest the census religion question by writing in "Jedi" but rather to select "no religion" instead.
+The 2011 census recorded over 176,000 followers and the 2001 census recorded over 390,000 followers.
 The 2021 United Kingdom census recorded a dramatic decline in the number of Jedi Knights with fewer than 1,600 followers in England and Wales.
-The 2011 census recorded over 176,000 followers and the 2001 census recorded over 390,000 followers.